Any recording studio will have bags and bags and even cases of different types of audio cables, enabling them to prepare for any situation.

 The knowledge of different cables is essential because you’ll know when to use noise-canceling cables, when your cable has a rupture introducing certain signals into your microphones or instruments.

-Yes, even bad USB cables can introduce line level signals.
-Trust me, I’ve been there.
+Yes, even bad USB cables can introduce line-level signals.

 Unbalanced signals: have varying electric voltages that could affect the final sound of an instrument or vocal performance.